GeodataTools/geodata/docs/source/modeling/wind/interpolation.rst

 Tutorial: Estimate Wind Speed with Interpolation
 ================================================

-In this tutorial, we will learn how to estimate wind speed using the interpolation model from the geodata library.
+In this tutorial, we will learn how to estimate wind speed using the a cubic spline interpolation model from the geodata library.

 .. warning::
    Performing wind speed estimation using interpolation requires a dataset with known